Libra Group invests in historic Washington D.C. property for its new base in the US capital

 The Libra Group has invested in an historic townhouse in Washington, D.C., to serve as its new base in the capital of the United States of America.
 Located near M street in the city’s Georgetown district, which also features a number of foreign embassies and political residences, it represents Libra’s first owned office in D.C. and has been acquired through its real estate division, Elandis.

 The property dates from around 1819 with subsequent work in the 1940s.
 The layout and floorplan remain virtually unchanged since initial construction and the deeds show the plot was first mentioned in 1797 when the highway which would become Thomas Jefferson Street was first planned.
 Occupying three floors, the house is currently undergoing full-scale restoration work, all sympathetic to its heritage.
 It is scheduled for completion by the end of 2017.

-“This is a rare opportunity for us to invest in a property of great historical interest and value,” commented Fidel Andueza, Head of Americas for the Libra Group.
-“In recent years our activity in the US capital has increased significantly so this acquisition represents a milestone in our DC activity and signals the strategic importance of Washington DC to the Libra Group.”
+“This is a rare opportunity for us to invest in a property of great historical interest and value,” commented Libra Group Executive Team member, Phaedra Chrousos.
+“In recent years our activity in the US capital has increased significantly so this acquisition represents a milestone in our DC activity and signals the strategic importance of Washington D.C. to the Libra Group.”

 Elandis develops, owns and manages real estate assets throughout the Americas and in Europe, with a focus on prime real estate assets in the residential, commercial, industrial and hospitality sectors.
 Elandis has a proven track record for investing in and improving property assets and during 2016 expanded its portfolio into mainland Europe via Spain.